Event Strategy: The Guide for 2023 and Beyond

 Getting your partners to help you promote your event is one thing.
-But what if you could get your attendees to help you out, as well?
-Having a short and memorable event hashtag (see above) is one way to encourage your attendees to talk about your event, but it’s not the only one.
+But what if you could get your attendees to help you out as well?
+Having a short and memorable event hashtag is one way to encourage your attendees to talk about your event.
+But it’s not the only one.

-Social Media Integration: When attendees register for your event, they have the option of linking different social media accounts to their profile.
-Then, if they want to share anything about the event, they can easily do so from within the platform.
-(The entry form will even auto-populate the event hashtag).
+- Social media integration: When attendees register for your event, they have the option of linking different social media accounts to their profiles.
+If they want to share anything about the event across social channels, they can easily do so from within the platform.

-Ticket Boost: With Ticket Boost, attendees get rewarded for promoting your event.
-When they register for your event and at any other time up to an end date of their choosing, attendees have the option of sharing a special link to your event on social media.
-If someone purchases a link through that link, the original purchaser gets a discount.
-Ticket Boost can also be set-up so that both the original purchaser and the new purchaser gets a discount.
+- Ticket Boost: With Ticket Boost, attendees get rewarded for promoting your event.
+When they register for your event and at any other time up to an end date of their choosing, attendees have the option of sharing a unique link to your event on their social media accounts.
+If someone purchases a ticket through that link, the original purchaser gets a discount.
+Ticket Boost can also be set up so that both the original purchaser and the new purchaser gets a discount.
 The choice is yours.

-If you are not using social media integrations or Ticket Boost, there are still many other ways you can turn attendees into event ambassadors.
+If you aren’t using social media integrations or Ticket Boost, there are still many other ways to turn attendees into event ambassadors.
 Here are a few:

-- Create a special promo code for them to share and track how many times that promo code has been entered
+- Create a special promo code for them to share and track how many times it has been entered.

 For more info, check out these other creative tips for increasing ticket sales.